|

 reasons, the contract may be void.

-contract had been entered into.
-In such a situation, no rights will be
+had been entered into.
+In such a situation, no rights will be created and,

-prior to realising that the contract is void, or before it has been declared
+to realising that the contract is void, or before it has been declared so?

-so?
-Does the other party get to retain the benefit or must he/she give back
+Does the other party get to retain the benefit or must he/she give back what

-existed at all, then it is only fair that they should be able to revert to
+at all, then it is only fair that they should be able to revert to the original

-the original position.
-This would suggest that if no rights were created,
+position.
+This would suggest that if no rights were created, then any benefit

-scenario, all parties who receive an advantage and benefit should return it
+all parties who receive an advantage and benefit should return it or make

-void, any person who has received any advantage under the agreement or
+any person who has received any advantage under the agreement or contract

-contract is bound to restore it, or to make compensation for it, to the
+is bound to restore it, or to make compensation for it, to the person from

 The section goes on to provide an example of a contract to sing, for which